dusk-network/docs-public/src/content/docs/developer/integrations/exchanges.md

 ## Construct, sign and decode transactions

 The [W3sper SDK](https://github.com/dusk-network/rusk/tree/master/w3sper.js) provides address generation, transaction building, signing, and decoding functionalities.
 It can operate completely offline, without the need for an online wallet or node.
 The W3sper SDK leverages [wallet-core](https://github.com/dusk-network/dusk-wallet-core) to facilitate offline transaction processing and signing, producing both the transaction hash and signed transaction outputs.
-The format for transaction serialization and decoding is called `duskbytes`.
+The library for transaction serialization and decoding is called [dusk-bytes](https://github.com/dusk-network/dusk-bytes).

 ## Cold Storage Method